HDFS Tutorial – A Complete Hadoop HDFS Overview

 Scalability means expanding or contracting the cluster.
-In HDFS, scalability is done in 2 ways.
+We can scale Hadoop HDFS in 2 ways.

 For doing this, we need to edit the configuration files and make corresponding entries of newly added disks.
-Here we need to provide down time though it is very less.
-So people generally prefer second way of scaling which is horizontal scaling.
+Here we need to provide downtime though it is very less.
+So people generally prefer the second way of scaling, which is horizontal scaling.

-b) Another option of scalability in HDFS is of adding more nodes to the cluster on the fly without any downtime.
+- Horizontal Scaling: Another option of scalability is of adding more nodes to the cluster on the fly without any downtime.
 This is known as horizontal scaling.

-To learn the difference between Hadoop 2.x vs Hadoop 3.x refer this comparison guide.
+To learn the difference between Hadoop 2.x and Hadoop 3.x refer to this comparison guide.

 9. Hadoop HDFS Operations